YAML

 Centering Div

-Very nice, crossbrowser method for div centering.
+Very nice, crossbrowser method for div centering both horizontally and vertically.

 Just use this css: